DevLoversTeam/golang-interview-questions/README.en.md

 1. Needs a clear "failure in one task → stop the rest" model.

-2. Need to quickly and cleanly implement competitive orchestration.
+2. Need to implement concurrency orchestration quickly and cleanly.

 3. Readability and short, maintainable code are important.